 UN Volunteer categories:

-Ideally suited to areas needing innovation, community outreach, youth engagement, social media or work with marginalized communities.
-UN University Volunteers are a special segment of UN Youth Volunteers and serve on assignments of 3-6 months.
+UN Associate Volunteers: Ideally suited to areas needing innovation, community outreach, youth engagement, social media or work with marginalized communities.

-- UN Community Volunteers: Bring local expertise to development and peace solutions, recruited locally with no experience required.
+UN Community Volunteers: Bring local expertise to development and peace solutions, recruited locally in a large scale with no experience required.
 They work where they live on projects that impact their own community.

 The Online Volunteering service is free of charge.

-For more information, please check the Entitlement calculator on the Unified Volunteer Platform UVP website.
+For more information, please check the Proforma calculator on the Unified Volunteer Platform UVP website.

 Practice